 The Centers for Disease Control and Prevention (CDC) says that if you’re pregnant, you can get the COVID-19 vaccine.
 But they aren’t going as far as saying you should.
 Hardly anyone is.
-One the one hand, there’s no reason to believe that the vaccine is dangerous during pregnancy.
-On the other hand, there isn’t a ton of evidence that it’s safe either.
+One the one hand, there’s no reason to believe that the vaccine is dangerous during pregnancy, and it could help bring the COVID-19 pandemic to an end.
+On the other hand, there isn’t a ton of evidence that it’s safe for pregnant people either.

 What the decision comes down to is this: Is it riskier to get the vaccine and potentially experience side effects that harm yourself or your baby, or is it riskier to hold off on vaccination and potentially get infected with COVID-19?

 One thing is certain: COVID-19 is particularly dangerous during pregnancy.
 Pregnant women with the disease are 22 times more likely to die than pregnant women who aren’t infected, according to a JAMA Pediatrics study of more than 2,100 women from 18 countries.
 Infected pregnant women are more likely to experience preeclampsia (a high blood pressure-related pregnancy complication), about three times more likely to have a severe infection, and five times more likely to be admitted to the ICU.

 A CDC study of about 400,000 women found similar results.
 Compared to those who weren’t expecting, pregnant women with symptomatic COVID-19 were more likely to be admitted to an ICU, be intubated, need an artificial lung to remove carbon dioxide from their blood, and die.